FuelLabs/sway-applications/NFT/README.md

 ## Overview

-A non-fungible token (NFT) is a unique token in so much that it has an identifier which distinguishes it from any other token.
-There is nothing inherently special or unique about it and it's commonly associated with artwork / collectibles despite its utility being greater than that.
+A non-fungible token (NFT) is a unique token that has an identifier which distinguishes itself from other tokens within the same token contract.
+At its core, there is nothing inherently special or unique with this implementation of an NFT besides the token ID.
+While it is commonly associated with artwork / collectibles, there are many greater utilities beyond that which have yet to be written for the Fuel Network.

 ### Current state of the application